-With so many pet-friendly hotels, self-catering accommodation, pubs and holiday parks it is no longer necessary to leave your faithful friend behind when you go on holiday take them with you and let them join in the fun
+With so many pet-friendly hotels, cottages and doggie log cabins, it is no longer necessary to leave your faithful friend behind when you go on holiday take them with you and let them join in the fun

-Organise a Take your Dog to Work Day
+Organise a Take your Companion to Work Day

 National TYDTWD is an annual event which raises money for dog charities.
-If you work in a small office or somewhere bringing your dog to work is feasible organise a day weekly or monthly similar to dress down Friday where employees can bring their dog to work for a small fee which you can donate to a local rescue.
+If you work in a small office or somewhere bringing your friend to work is feasible organise a day weekly or monthly similar to dress down Friday where employees can bring their pooch to work for a small fee which you can donate to a local rescue.

 A properly socialised puppy is a pleasure getting it right from the outset will ensure a well-mannered, relaxed adult dog that you can take anywhere.

 Your Pups Party - Celebration